mayankjain281/Excel_Imdb_Movies/README.md

 # Excel_Imdb_Movies
-Concep used: Dashbord, Slicer to filter categories, Timeline to filter dates
+Concep used: Dashbords, Slicer to filter categories, Timeline to filter dates